 BIOLOGICAL AND MEDICAL ANTHROPOLOGY 257/258 Semester - CP & Honors e and space.
 Students will start with ecord and evidence of tool making.
-Human Variation and Adaptation, he intersection of genetics, disease, and culture in the study of Medical Anthropology.
+Human Variation and Adaptation, the intersection of genetics, disease, and culture in the study of Medical Anthropology.
 Factors which influence health and well-being, the experience and distribution of illness, the prevention and treatment of sickness, healing processes, and the cultural importance and use of various medical systems will be explored.
 Honors and College Prep levels are taught simultaneously.

-Biological Anthropology is the state primatology and go on to Additional topics include Hered and Anatomy and Culture.
-Student
+Biological Anthropology is the basic primatology and go on to Additional topics include Hered and Anatomy and Culture.
+Stude and Anatomy and Culture and Stude and Anatomy and Culture and Stude and Anatomy and Culture and Stude and Stude